angoran/git-netai/README.md

 ## 🗺️ Roadmap

-- [ ] Add support for batch commands
+- [ ] Add connector GrayLog API
-- [ ] Implement configuration backup/restore
-- [ ] Add support for SCP/SFTP file transfers
+- [ ] Add connector LibreNMS API
-- [ ] Create web dashboard for device management
-- [ ] Add support for authentication via SSH keys
+- [ ] Add connector Cisco APIC API
-- [ ] Implement command templates and macros
-- [ ] Add audit logging and compliance reporting
+- [ ] Add connector ARUBA API

+Of course, not all endpoints will be included initially, but they will be added over time.
 ---